-If I am not satisfied with my assessment, what should I do?
+If I am not satisfied with my assessment, what can I do?

-In a reassessment you, you have 60 days from the mailing date on your assessment notice to have any errors corrected or to file a formal appeal at the Board of Revision.
-This is called the 60-Day Customer Review Period.
+You have 30 days from the mailing date on your assessment notice to file a formal appeal at the Board of Revision.
+This is called the 30-Day Customer Review Period.
 For 2019, appeals must be filed during the 30-Day Customer Review Period, January 2 to February 4, 2019.

-To assist you in your assessment review, the City makes property, market and sales information available within the Property Assessment & Tax Tool
+To assist you in your assessment review, market and sales information is available within the Property Assessment & Tax Tool

-If you require further information or have questions, contact Assessment & Taxation at 306-975-3227, or visit the Assessment & Taxation Office located one block north of City Hall at 325 3rd Avenue North, between 8:00 a.m. – 5:00 p.m.
+If you require further information or have questions, contact Assessment & Valuation at 306-975-3227, or visit the Assessment & Valuation Office located one block north of City Hall at 325 -3rd Avenue North, between 8:00 a.m. – 5:00 p.m.
 Ask to speak to an assessment appraiser, who will explain to you how your assessment was arrived at.

 Can I mail a letter with my concerns or questions regarding my assessment?

-Yes, send your letter to City Hall, Assessment & Taxation, 222 -3rd Avenue North, Saskatoon, SK S7K 0J5
+Yes.
+Send your letter to City Hall, Assessment & Valuation, 222 -3rd Avenue North, Saskatoon, SK S7K 0J5

-No, only your assessment can be appealed, not your property taxes.
-Changes to your property assessment will only be considered if your assessment appeal is received during the 60-Day Customer Review Period, January 9 to March 10, 2017.
+No. Only your assessment can be appealed, not your property taxes.
+Changes to your property assessment will only be considered if your assessment appeal is received during the during the 30-Day Customer Review Period, January 2 to February 4, 2019.